vu-webtech-class/example_code/README.md

 [http://localhost:3000/hello](http://localhost:3000/hello) and
 [http://localhost:3000/db-example](http://localhost:3000/db-example).
 You can verify this with a
-browser or better: a REST client such as `Postman` (see zyBook 9.11 developer tools) or `curl`.
+browser or better: a REST client such as `Postman` (see zyBook 10.11 developer tools) or `curl`.

 Accessing the database
 ----------------------

-The server automatically creates an SQLite database table 'phones' in the file `phones.db`, with one example entry for testing purposes.
+The server automatically creates an SQLite database table 'gallery' in the file `gallery.db`, with example entries for testing purposes.
 This file is re-created whenever you delete it, and restart the server.

 Using the db object, you can execute SQL queries and retrieve results.
 Have a look at the [documentation